yochaigal/cairn/wip/2e/how-does-combat-work.md

 **Warden**: _"The shorter man nods, then rushes to his sister.
 The larger man only smiles, then says, 'I ain't swearin' nothin'.
 But I do what he says, so long as he pays.
 Just let me keep my ax.'"_

 > The party bandage up the woman, stabilizing her.
 Had they not, she would have bled out within the hour.
 Now out of danger, the PCs take a quick swig of water and regain their lost HP.
-Lucius tries to impress Freya by showing off the scar on his eyebrow, but it doesn't work.
+Lucius tries to impress Freya by showing off the new battle scar on his eyebrow, but it doesn't work.

 **Wolfram**: _"Alright, that's all sorted then.
 You lot make your way back to town and we'll convene later.
 For now, we've got business with this Cutlass King I've read so much about."_